getify/You-Dont-Know-JS/preface.md

 While this subset has been famously dubbed "The Good Parts", I would implore you, dear reader, to instead consider it the "The Easy Parts", "The Safe Parts", or even "The Incomplete Parts".

-This "You Don't Know JavaScript" book series offers a contrary challenge: learn and deeply understand *all* of JavaScript, even and especially "The Tough Parts".
+This *You Don't Know JavaScript* book series offers a contrary challenge: learn and deeply understand *all* of JavaScript, even and especially "The Tough Parts".

 Here, we address head on the tendency of JS developers to learn "just enough" to get by, without ever forcing themselves to learn exactly how and why the language behaves the way it does.
 Furthermore, we eschew the common advice to *retreat* when the road gets rough.